wowpaydemo/samplecode/README.md

 2.HostedPage

+  When the merchant's chooses hosted payment page integration, no need to worry about the PCI compliance.

   Merchants whoever wants to use wowpay's payment page to show the paymentmethods and channels ,they can choose this integration type.

   Generate a signature as per the document for the message integrity and submit the request to wowpay and then handle response returned to the return and callback urls.